Editor’s Note: This marketing infographic is part of our 25 part series.

 Micro Metrics & Quality Scores – Measuring PPC Success

 So many of us get obsessed with micro metrics and forget about the big picture.

 Don’t fall into this trap and get stuck on micro details like quality score, impression shares, CTR, average position, PVC, relevance score, CPC, CPP… the list goes on.

 Sure, those metrics are important, but if they aren’t helping your overall macro metric (a sale), which is your main business goal… then those micro metrics don’t matter much in telling you about the real progress of your PPC campaigns.

 Do This Instead: Rather than focus on the nitty-gritty details, simply ask yourself – is your PPC campaign is generating you more revenue and making you more money?

 An effective way to track whether or not your campaign is making you more money is to track actual sales vs. conversions and other micro metrics.

 Here’s what I mean.
-In this example which keyword do you think is working best?
+In this example, which keyword do you think works best?

 But what happens if you pull yourself out of that micro metric and check out your keyword’s effect on sales?

 In that same example, here’s how the same two keywords relate to cost per sale: